 Over time, the patient may develop resistance to medication as a result of receptor change, or other mutations may impact the pathways.
 As a result, NGPs can detect such mutations and help with treatment decisions, such as whether to use an aggressive combination therapy to prevent new mutations from occurring, or which pathogenic mutations should be targeted first based on their impact on other pathways.
 As a result, oncologists, surgeons, radiologists, and NGPs must all work together in a multidisciplinary team to treat patients.

 Therefore, we must teach our junior staff, motivate them, and disseminate our molecular pathology information to postgraduate medical schools.
 Incorporating molecular profiling into the Pathology Laboratory has result in novel patient treatment workflows.
-It could include reflex tests, estimated glomerular filtration rate, reactive oxygen species, and anaplastic lymphoma kinase in lung cancers; BRAF in melanomas; MGMT/IDH1/1p19q codeletion in central nervous system tumors; c-KIT/PDGFRA in gastrointestinal stromal tumor; cMYC in lymphoma; ER/PR/Her2Neu/PIK3CA in breast cancers; and BRCA1/2 status in ovarian malignancies.
+It could include reflex tests, epidermal growth factor receptor, c-ros homolog (ROS), and anaplastic lymphoma kinase in lung cancers; BRAF in melanomas; MGMT/IDH1/1p19q codeletion in central nervous system tumors; c-KIT/PDGFRA in gastrointestinal stromal tumor; cMYC in lymphoma; ER/PR/Her2Neu/PIK3CA in breast cancers; and BRCA1/2 status in ovarian malignancies.

 The development of personalized medicine, which has since become the underpinning of clinical therapeutic decisions, put an end to pathologist's solitude.
 Hence, genomics and precision oncology only achieve their highest level of validation when they provoke a “twinkle” in patient's eyes.

 There are no conflicts of interest.

 | References|| |